-Picture a cookout: Do you see burgers and hot dogs, potato salad, and bags of chips?
-What if you saw grilled chicken, vegetable kebabs, and fruit salad instead?
+Picture a cookout.
+Do you see burgers and hot dogs, potato salad, and lots of greasy chips?
+Do you feel resigned to having cookouts be “cheat days” from healthy eating?

 Essential Heart-Healthy Cookout Tips